gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 * Add to System/Cor.Xrm.Plugins the reference to Shared/Cor.Xrm.Service and Shared/Cor.Xrm.Utilities
 * Install `ILMerge` NuGet package in System/Cor.Xrm.Plugins
 * Install `Microsoft.CrmSdk.CoreAssemblies` NuGet package in Shared/Cor/Xrm.Service, Shared/Cor/Xrm.Utilities and System/Cor.Xrm.Plugins
-* Install `MscrmTools.FluentQueryExpressions` NuGet package in Shared/Cor/Xrm.Service
+* Install `MscrmTools.FluentQueryExpressions` NuGet package in Shared/Cor/Xrm.Service and System/Cor.Xrm.Plugins
 * Right click on the solution > Add new project > Search for `C# shared project` and create `Cor.Xrm.EntityWrappers` in the Shared folder
 * Right click on the plugin projet > Properties > Signing and sign the assembly with `Cor.Xrm.snk file` to be able to register it in XrmToolBox.
 6. Use EarlyBoundGenerator to generate classes. `Copy the settings from another environment`